top of page

 -

 My child is having headaches when reading and doing school work.
 What should I do?If your child is having headaches and eye strain when reading and focusing on near tasks, they should first have a comprehensive eye exam to rule out any refractive error or ocular health issues.
 If your child’s recent exam done in our office or by another eye doctor does not reveal a problem, completing our Functional Vision Survey can help in determining if a Binocular Vision Evaluation is needed.
 If you think your child is struggling with the symptoms on this survey, we may be able to help.
+The binocular vision evaluation is best performed later in the day, ideally after a full day at school when their eyes are likely the most tired.

 -